-During the development process, we jointly work with our new supplier/supplier locations on items such as but not limited to the review/agreement of Nexteer Terms and Conditions, Nexteer Supplier Requirements (NSR), Non-Disclosure Agreement (NDA), Cost Model, Manufacturing Capability Assessment (MCA), and other development training modules.
+During the development process, we jointly work with our new supplier/supplier locations on items such as but not limited to the review/agreement of Nexteer Terms and Conditions, Nexteer Supplier Requirements (NSR), Non-Disclosure Agreement (NDA), Cost Model, Manufacturing Capability Assessment (MCA), and other development training modules tracked via the Supplier Development application within Intelex.
 A cadence of regular reviews, training, and support with the new supplier cross functional team ensures QMS action plan closure prior to launch/start of production.